Frequently asked questions:

 - Do I get any college credit for attending the apprenticeship?
 We currently have an articulation agreement with Owens Community College.
 What this means is that on completion of your apprenticeship you will have 33 college credits that will transfer to be used toward a degree in construction management if you choose.

 - Will I have to take an aptitude test?
 There are two tests that are given to determine who will be brought into the program.
-First test is a differential aptitude test.
-This test Measures—verbal reasoning, numerical reasoning, abstract reasoning, perceptual speed and accuracy, mechanical reasoning, space relations, and spelling and language usage.
+First test is a differential aptitude test ($30).
+This test Measures— numerical reasoning, abstract reasoning, mechanical reasoning, and space relations.
 Physical Attributes test determines if there are any limitations to your ability to perform the functions of an Ironworker.
 This test will have you set up a ladder, Climb the ladder and walk across a beam that is 25 feet in the air, walk a rebar mat that is tied on the ground and carry a bundle of rebar with a partner.

 - When are you taking another apprenticeship class?
 Due to the uncertainty of construction and current apprentice drop outs, there is no way to schedule when we take in apprentices into the program.
-When the committee deems it necessary to bring in a class we will conduct the test and bring in the number the committee feels will meet the needs of construction demand.
+When the committee deems it necessary to bring in a class we will pull the number of apprentices from the ranking list the committee feels will meet the needs of construction demand.

 - What are my advancement opportunities?
 Although the apprenticeship trains you to be a journeyman, there are numerous employment avenues to pursue.
 On the employer side there is Safety Personnel, Foreman, General Foreman, Superintendent, or owner of your own company.
 On the Union Side there is Instructor, Apprenticeship Coordinator, Business Agent, Business Manager or International Representative.
 Your drive will determine your career path.